jrycw/gt-fasthtml/README.md

 ### Introduction

-This guide will walk you through setting up a FastHTML application that renders a table using the `GT` library.
+This guide will walk you through setting up a FastHTML application that renders a table using the `Great Tables` library.

 ### Steps